 Upgrade Information

-If you have a different or previous version of the product installed on this machine, you may be able to use data from that installation in an upgrade process.
+Introduction License Agreement Locate License File If you have a different or previous version of the product installed on this machine, you may be able to use data from that installation in an upgrade process.

+Configuration Pre-Installation Summary Installing

-Not upgrading Export 4.x profiles Upgrade from 5.x
+💌 Install Complete Not upgrading Export 4.x profiles

+C Upgrade from 5.x

 Location of previous installation.

-C:\ Restore Default Choose
+Restore Default Choose

+InstallAnywhere by Zero G

-Previous
+Cancel Previous